 At any given point in time the Board and staff are considering three years of budget information.
-In June the Board will be considering the implications of the new State budget announcements and working toward the policy level decisions that will guide any adjustments that may be needed in the 2017-18, 2018-19 and 2019-20 budget years.
-The process for budget planning is nearly finished for schools and departments for the coming fiscal year.
-The Estimated Actuals for the 2016-17 year will be included with the proposed budget for 2017-18 and over the summer staff will work on closing the books and will be prepared to present them to the Board in October, and finally the audit will be reviewed for the prior fiscal year of 2016-17 while staff begins the budget for 2018-19 and the subsequent two years.
+In January the Board will be considering the implications of the new State budget announcements and working toward the policy level decisions that will guide the development of the 2017-18 budget.
+The process for budget planning has already started for schools and departments for the coming fiscal year.
+The Second Interim will be prepared and presented to the Board in March for 2016-17, and finally the audit will be reviewed for the prior fiscal year of 2015-16.